 The following Allergan products have been recalled by the FDA:

 The products unaffected by the recall include Allergan’s Natrelle smooth and Microcell breast implants and tissue expanders.

-If you or a loved one has been diagnosed with BIA-ALCL after undergoing a breast augmentation surgery with Allergan Biocell textured breast implants, contact Sullivan Papain Block McGrath & Cannavo, P.C.
+If you or a loved one has been diagnosed with BIA-ALCL after undergoing a breast augmentation surgery with Allergan Biocell textured breast implants, contact Sullivan Papain Block McGrath Coffinas & Cannavo, P.C.
 Speak to our Allergan breast implant cancer lawyer regarding your options for obtaining compensation.
 Victims only have a limited amount of time to file individually or join a class action lawsuit, call (212) 732-9000 and schedule a free consultation today.